 The applicant’s academic performance, as reflected by the weighted high school grade point average, class rank, the SAT and/or ACT scores, advanced course work (AP, IB, Dual Enrollment, AICE), is of utmost importance; however, other extraordinary intellectual and artistic accomplishments will also play a very important role in the decision process.

 With respect to SAT/ACT scores, consideration will be given to the highest official reported score.
-UCF and The Burnett Honors College will superscore the SAT, however, we will only superscore results from the same version of the exam.
-We will not combine subscores from the Current SAT and the Redesigned SAT.
-ACT scores are based on the highest reported composite score; UCF and The Burnett Honors College do not super-score the ACT exam.
+UCF and the Burnett Honors College will superscore the SAT, however, ACT scores are based on the highest reported composite score (UCF and the Burnett Honors College do not super-score the ACT exam.)

 All materials must be received by the application deadline in order for the applicant to receive full consideration.